-- Spay this this hair section with a bit of water and brush with the comb.
-Combing will spread your hair evenly and will start dividing it in smaller strands which will make weaving easier and neater.
+- Spay this hair section with a bit of water and brush with the comb.
+Combing will spread your hair evenly and will start dividing it into smaller strands which will make weaving easier and neater.

 - Weave through your hair with a blunt needle in one direction alternating by going over and under the small hair strands by turn.
 When you get to the end turn in an opposite direction and begin to alternate under and over again.
 As you weave, keep moving the last row of a woven floss closer to the previous one.
 This way you will get neat and tight tapestry.
 Continue weaving through your hair until you decide on using another color.